This page documents what is required from hardware platform (and specifically the software interfaces used) to integrate well into Apertis.

-Apertis uses a Linux kernel that is as close to upstream as possible and regularily updates its base kernel version.
+Apertis uses a Linux kernel that is as close to upstream as possible and regularly updates its base kernel version.
 Therefore it’s recommended that any hardware enablement done for Apertis is also upstream, to both minimize the delta with upstream and make it easier to update to newer versions.
-The specific version of the Linux kernel currently being targetted by the Apertis release being used can be determined for the Apertis kernel git repository.
+The specific version of the Linux kernel currently being targeted by the Apertis release being used can be determined for the Apertis kernel git repository.

 Specific Kernel Areas